n0mer/gradle-git-properties/README.md

 ### other usages

 This plugin can also be used for other purposes (by configuring `extProperty` to keep generated properties and accessing the properties from `project.ext`).

-Note that the git.properties file is always generated and currently there is no option to disable it.
-Also please make sure that the `generateGitProperties` task is executed before accessing the generated properties.
+Note that the `git.properties` file is always generated and currently there is no option to disable it.
+Please also make sure that the `generateGitProperties` task is executed before accessing the generated properties.

 In the below example, `printGitProperties` will print `git.commit.id.abbrev` property when it is executed: